What Is the Honey Bee Social Structure and Hierarchy in a Colony?

 Queen

-Everyone’s heard of the queen bee.
-Colonies can have tens of thousands of bees, but there’s only one queen.
+Colonies can have tens of thousands of honey bees, but there’s only one queen bee.
 She also lives far longer than the others—four years to a worker bee’s six or so weeks.
-Obviously, she’s the most important member of the hive.
-The queen’s main responsibility is reproduction.
+The queen is the most important member of the hive.
+Their main responsibility is reproduction.
 She lays all the eggs in the colony, and she’s the only one who can produce fertilized eggs.
-This is because, shortly after a new queen emerges from her cell, she goes on her mating flight.
-By herself, she leaves the hive and flies a distance away to mate with drones from other colonies.
-A couple of days after the mating flight, the queen begins to lay eggs.
-She will continue reproducing fertilized and unfertilized eggs (creating worker bees and drones, respectively) for the next couple of years.
-That is until she dies or becomes too old to lay.
+This is because, shortly after a new queen bee emerges from her cell, she goes on her mating flight.

 The queen’s other major duty is to produce pheromones.
-These chemical substances earn certain reactions from the other bees.
-The queen uses them to unite the colony and keep the hive productive.
+These chemical substances earn certain reactions from the other honey bees.
+The queen bee uses them to unite the colony and keep the hive productive.
 For example, one of the main pheromones she produces is queen substance.
 This lets the rest of the colony know that she is alive, healthy, and productive.
-When the bees can no longer sense the queen substance, that’s their signal to start making new queens.
-Other pheromones the queen produces can attract drones in her mating flight or dissuade the worker bees from trying to lay their own eggs.

 Workers

 If you see a honey bee flying around, chances are it’s a worker bee.
-These bees make up the vast majority of the colony.
-Worker bees are all females.
+These bees make up the vast majority of the bee colony.
+Honey bee workers are all females.
 However, unlike the queen, they are not as sexually developed.
 Instead of reproducing, they do all the work in the hive.
 Worker bees are responsible for forming the hive cells, making honey and beeswax, taking care of the queen, and defending the hive.
-A subset of the worker bees is nurse bees, who feed and take care of the brood.
-Other workers are field bees.
-They’re the ones who forage for nectar, pollen, and other resources for the hive.
-The worker bees share these jobs throughout their life.
-They start by working in the hive before eventually becoming field bees.

 Laying Workers

-If a colony loses its queen and can’t replace her right away, some of the worker bees will begin to lay eggs.
+If a colony loses its queen bee and can’t replace her right away, some of the worker bees will begin to lay eggs.
 However, because these workers never went on a mating flight, they’ll only be able to lay unfertilized eggs.
-This results in new drones, but no new workers, throwing off the balance of the colony.
+This results in new drones but no new workers, throwing off the balance of the colony.
 With no new populations to take care of the brood, make honey, and forage for resources, the hive quickly fails.

 Drones

-The final type of adult bee is the drone.
-These are the male bees in the hive.
-They’re larger than their female counterparts—though not as big as the queen—and they don’t have a stinger, pollen baskets, or wax glands.
-Their main responsibility is to fertilize another colony’s queen on her mating flight, and they die after mating.
 While they don’t make any contributions to their own hive, they play an important role in spreading genetics throughout bee populations.
-The more drones a queen mates with, the greater the genetic diversity of her colony is, and the more successful the hive will be.
+The more drones a queen mates with, the greater the genetic diversity of her colony is and the more successful the hive will be.
 However, because they can drain resources, the worker bees will often push out any drones in the hive in preparation for winter.

 Brood

-The social structure of honey bees often revolves around the reproduction and care of new bees or the brood.
-The brood consists of young bees in three stages of development: eggs, larvae, and pupae.
-Nurse worker bees take care of the brood while they mature, feeding them and capping their cells during the larval stage.
-Brood patterns are a good way to measure a colony’s health.
+Brood patterns are a good way to measure the health of honey bee colonies.
 When a queen is healthy and productive, she will lay eggs in a pattern, with few brood cells left empty.
 The capping on pupae cells should also be a uniform tan or brown color, not uneven or sunken into the cell.
 If a queen isn’t following this pattern while laying, she might be nearing the end of her productive years, or the colony might be facing disease or other issues.

 Eggs